zer011b/fdtd3d/README.md

 You can site the following papers about the techniques used in fdtd3d:

-Balykov G. (2017) Parallel FDTD Solver with Optimal Topology and Dynamic Balancing.
+- Balykov G. (2017) Parallel FDTD Solver with Optimal Topology and Dynamic Balancing.
 In: Voevodin V., Sobolev S. (eds) Supercomputing.
 RuSCDays 2017.
 Communications in Computer and Information Science, vol 793.
 Springer, Cham. https://doi.org/10.1007/978-3-319-71255-0_27

-Balykov G. (2019) Parallel FDTD Solver with Static and Dynamic Load Balancing.
+- Balykov G. (2019) Parallel FDTD Solver with Static and Dynamic Load Balancing.
 In: Voevodin V., Sobolev S. (eds) Supercomputing.
 RuSCDays 2018.
 Communications in Computer and Information Science, vol 965.
 Springer, Cham. https://doi.org/10.1007/978-3-030-05807-4_26.

-# About
+# Third Party

-Feel free to ask any questions.

 EasyBMP lib is used to output resulting electromagnetic fields.
 It is downloaded from sourceforge and used as is.